ammonharps-git/startup/README.md

 [x] - done - 10% Application text content.
 Text is displayed using the Merriday font [x] - done - 10% Application images.
 I added curved edges around my profile photo.

+## JavaScript Deliverable

+[x] - done - Prerequisite: Simon JavaScript deployed to your production environment [x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - done - Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+[x] - done - Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+[x] - done - Significant use of JavaScript to create a viable working application [x] - done - 20% JavaScript support for future login.
+[x] - done - 20% JavaScript support for future database data.
+[x] - done - 20% JavaScript support for future WebSocket.
+[x] - done - 40% JavaScript support for your application's interaction logic.

 # Application sketches

 ![Login page](./talks-login.png)